kubeflow/website/content/docs/guides/gke/gcp-e2e.md

 [`tf-serving` prototype][tf-serving-prototype] to handle this task.
 The `tf-serving` prototype is the Kubeflow implementation of [TensorFlow Serving][tf-serving].
-Unlike when using `tf-job-operator`, you don't need a custom container for the server process.
+Unlike when using `tf-job-operator`, you don't need a custom image for the serving process.
 Instead, all the information the server needs is stored in the model file.

-Follow these instructions to point the server component to the Cloud Storage bucket where your model data is stored, so that the server can spin up to handle
+Follow these instructions to point the serving component to the Cloud Storage bucket where your model is stored, so that the server can spin up to handle
 requests:

 1. [Generate][ks-generate] a ksonnet component from the prototype.
 The code